ecobee/python_api_sdk/README.md

 <div>
   <h2>Making Requests</h2>
   Requests are made by sepecifying a method of the ApiInterface Object<br>
-  And a 12 digit Thermostat Identifier can be found on the About My Thermostat (Bottom Right of a Thermostat Page)<br>
+  and a 12 digit Thermostat Identifier.<br>
+  These can be found on the About My Thermostat (Bottom Right of a Thermostat Page)<br>

 All Requests Reutrn Dictionaries from the Ecobee API's JSON format.